ErpNetDocs/info/features/production/index.md

 Together, the production modules of @@name bring significant advantages to the companies in the sector.
 The ERP system features powerful tools for material planning, scheduling and monitoring of production capacity load.
 It also allows for each item to be assigned specific recipes and principal recipes and facilitates the management of complex manufacturing processes.

-@@bane Production has a capacity planning module which turns the complex task of planning and continuously updating production schedules into quite an easy and affordable activity.
+@@name Production has a capacity planning module which turns the complex task of planning and continuously updating production schedules into quite an easy and affordable activity.
 The material planning module provides industrial units with the necessary products and materials at the right time and the right place.

 There is also a specific production module to manage the core of manufacturing.
 It creates production orders, to monitor inputs, are taken into consideration the activities and the resulting end products.
 In addition, the modules are integrated with a unique tool that allows businesses to easily create and cost estimate new products and categories.
 New product models can be easily configured according to customer requirements, no matter how complex and specific they are.